johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 > `Creating managed certificate requires hostname '....' added as a custom hostname to a container app in environment 'caenv-appname-dev'`

-Googling that error message didn't lead me to [this issue](https://github.com/microsoft/azure-container-apps/issues/607) on the Azure Container Apps GitHub repo.
+Googling that error message led me to [this issue](https://github.com/microsoft/azure-container-apps/issues/607) on the Azure Container Apps GitHub repo.
 Other people were having similar issues.
 I was able to gather enough clues from that issue to get me to a working approach.
 I may be the first person in the world to have got this far...
 Wouldn't that be special?

 ## The three pipe(line) solution